ryankupk/Clean-Music-Metadata/README.md

 ### Notes

 Some amount of human input is still required because many subdirectories will be skipped, and the name of the subdirectory may not be what is ultimately desired under `PC_PATH` so it is renamed before being moved.
-It can be fully automated in the general case where all subdirectories should be brought up under `PC_PATH` by modifying the for loop within main
+It can be fully automated in the general case where all subdirectories should be brought up under `PC_PATH` by modifying the for loop within main.

 ## change_folders.py